holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.5 Directing Attention

-Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization from among that subset.
+Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization.

 ### 2.3 Duties to Circle Members